Start9Labs/documentation/site/source/guides/misc-guides/smtp.rst

                 * - Username
                   - yourmail@gmail.com
                 * - Password
-                  - The 16 character secret you got in previous step; no spaces
+                  - The 16 character secret you created in the previous step

     .. group-tab:: Amazon SES